Jessica M. Black

 The primary focus of the entry is service utilization.
 As background, the risks for and prevalence of childhood mental disorders are summarized.
 Then, the current children's mental health services system is described, including the role of nonspecialty sectors of care and informal support systems.
 Service use barriers and disparities, pathways to services, and strategies to increase service use are discussed.
 The conclusion notes other current issues in child mental health, including the need to implement evidence-based treatments.

-Charles Wilson, Donna M. Pence, and Lisa Conradi
+Chase Wilson, Donna M. Pence, and Lisa Conradi

 The concepts of trauma and trauma-informed care have evolved greatly over the past 30 years.
 Following the Vietnam War, professional understanding of post-traumatic stress disorder (PTSD) increased.
 The greater understanding of trauma and its effects on war veterans has extended to informing our comprehension of trauma in the civilian world and with children and families who have experienced abuse, neglect, and other traumatic events.
 This elevated insight has led to the development of evidence-based models of trauma treatment along with changes in organizational policies and practices designed to facilitate resilience and recovery.
 This paper highlights the concept of trauma-informed care by providing an overview of trauma and its effects, then providing a comprehensive description of our understanding of trauma-informed care across child- and family-serving systems.